-- Press and hold the

-putton for more than

-seconds.

-- 2. The system announces: "Press the PHONE SEND (&) button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE END () button to select a different language."
+- The system announces: "Press the PHONE SEND (♠) button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE END (►) button to select a different language."

-3. Press the - button.

-For information on speaker adaptation, see "Speaker adaptation (SA) mode" (P.4-133).

-4. The system announces the current language and gives you the option to change the language to Spanish (in Spanish) or French (in French).
-To select the current language, press the ♣ E button.
+- 3. Press the n button. - For information on speaker adaptation, see "Speaker adaptation (SA) mode" (P.4-136). - 4.
+The system announces the current language and gives you the option to change the language to Spanish (in Spanish) or French (in French).
+To select the current language, press the ♠ to button.
 To select a different language, tilt the tuning switch (▲ or ▼) up or down.

-You must press the \ll \ref{c} button within 5 seconds to change the language.
+You must press the $\sqrt[6]{r}$ button within 5 seconds to change the language.